 For years, Don and Jane Nute have invited neighbor children to operate trains in their Lake Town & Shire Garden Railroad (GR April 2014 issue, laketownandshire.net).
 During the 2018 National Garden Railway Convention, I visited Jane and Don’s railroad, and watched an operating session with some kids.
 Nancy Norris photo

 The Nutes use a simple operating system for coordinating car movement that includes siding markers, colored letters on steel washers, and labeled car loads.
 After some training, new operators team up with regulars to deliver cars on the mainline.
 All trains are local freight, allowing the kids plenty of opportunities to switch, load, or unload cars.

 The kids are encouraged to ask questions at any point during the operating session.
 I heard one child call out the need to go into the flower bed to re-rail a derailed train.
 The kids aren’t theirs, but still they notice and communicate necessary instruction.
 Learn more about outdoor operation sessions:

 Engineer a railway together, and let the child experiment.
 You’ll need to be the voice of reason, though, because kids can let their imagination take them down grandiose paths.
 My grandson Lake was familiar with my warning: “You get to do that one time,” as my way of saying that we all make mistakes (but will you please learn from them).

-When Lake was four, he conducted his own experiment testing grades (see photo at right).
+When Lake was four, he conducted his own experiment testing grades (see photo above).
 He lifted my nicely-ballasted track and supported it with two bricks.
 I looked over just as the train was toppling over.
 As I started yelling, he said, “One brick worked, but not two.”
 He had to help the track-ballasting grandparent repair damages from this one-time physics lesson.